IM-TECHNO/devops-meta/README.md

 - Select 'Post-build actions and select 'Allure Report'
 - In the path field, enter 'reports'
--Click apply and you're done.
+- Click apply and you're done.

 ## Roadmap